balningau/gimste/docs/SUBMISSIONS.md

 Request` button.
 It will then become immediately available for review by others.

+Obviously, you can only edit the sections of the file corresponding to the languages you speak.
+This is not a problem.
+Other contributors can help with translations during the process, and we will track separately which gismu still need translation help at the end.

 Don't worry about adding the appropriate tags and milestone -- one of the repo owners will take care of that when the PR comes in.